env0/env0-client-integrations/node/README.md

 - Usage: `--environmentName`
 - Alias: `-e`

+### Workspace Name
+> (Optional) - A name for Terraform Workspace created for your new environment.
+This cannot be changed after an environment was created
+- Usage: `--workspaceName`
+- Alias: `-w`

 ### Environment Variables
 > The environment variables to set on the deployed environment - works only on deploy and can be multiple, the format is "environmentVariableName1=value"
 - Usage: `--environmentVariables`